MyBitcoinFuture/.github/discussions/welcome-newcomers.md

-# 👋 Welcome to MyBitcoinFuture!
+# 👋 MyBitcoinFuture Community

-Welcome to our community!
-We're excited to have you here and help you get started with contributing to the future of Bitcoin treasury management.
+MyBitcoinFuture is a Bitcoin treasury management platform.
+This guide helps you get started with contributing to the project.

 ## 🚀 Getting Started

 ### For New Contributors
-1. **Read our documentation**: Start with our [main documentation](https://github.com/MyBitcoinFuture/website) for comprehensive guides
+1. **Read our documentation**: Start with our [main documentation](https://github.com/MyBitcoinFuture/website) for guides
 2. **Join discussions**: Introduce yourself in this thread or start a discussion for collaboration
 3. **Find your first issue**: Look for issues labeled with `good first issue`
 4. **Ask questions**: Don't hesitate to ask for help in the community support category